 - Sensors: This section allows you to select which sensors are displayed in the Home Screen.
 Note that just because a sensor is chosen not to be displayed, its readings will still be taken into account for safety limits or other sequences.
 So if the intention is to truly ignore a sensor reading, the sensor must be physically disconnected from the controller. - Input 4 Mode (M2000 Only): You can also select the mode of operation for the general purpose analog input #4.
-Depending on the chosen mode, this particular setting can in fact influence the sequence of operation of the controller: - Mix Sensor: When mix sensor mode is selected, a mixed air sensor icon will appear in the Home Screen along with the current reading.
-This reading can then be used in the economizer sequences (see p.46 for more details).
+Depending on the chosen mode, this particular setting can in fact influence the sequence of operation of the controller: - ▶ Mix Sensor: When mix sensor mode is selected, a mixed air sensor icon will appear in the Home Screen along with the current reading.
+This reading can then be used in the economizer sequences (see p.46 for more details). - ▶ Filter Sensor: In this mode, a message indicating if the filter is clean or dirty will appear above the filter icon.
+This setting does not affect the sequence of operation of the controller.

-- Filter Sensor: In this mode, a message indicating if the filter is clean or dirty will appear above the filter icon.
-This setting does not affect the sequence of operation of the controller. - Schedule Override: When set as a Schedule Override input, the controller will return to occupied mode for the duration that the contact is closed.
+- Schedule Override: When set as a Schedule Override input, the controller will return to occupied mode for the duration that the contact is closed.
 This takes priority over the schedule determined by the internal real time clock or even the schedule received from the Network Controller.
 It also immediately activates the exhaust fan (if applicable) if the exhaust fan is set for occupancy mode.
-This input has no effect if the controller was already occupied. - Aux Temp Input: The input is used to display an auxiliary temperature input on the Home Screen.
+This input has no effect if the controller was already occupied. - ➤ Aux Temp Input: The input is used to display an auxiliary temperature input on the Home Screen.
 It has no effect on the sequence of operation of the controller.
-It can be renamed as desired (16 characters max).
+It can be renamed as desired (16 characters max). - Alarm Input: In this mode, a closed contact indicates that an alarm is active.
+When the alarm is active, the Rooftop Controller cuts the call for the main fan, and a red outline will blink around it.
+Opening the contact will return the controller to normal operation.
+Note that the input can be renamed as desired (16 characters max).